-Klamath Bird Observatory is partnering with Intermountain Bird Observatory to launch the pilot year of the Western Asio Flammeus Landscape Study (WAfLS) in Oregon.
-This citizen science project, now spanning eight western states, is designed to gather information to better evaluate the population status of the Short-eared Owl.
-The Oregon Conservation Strategy has identified the Short-eared [...]
+Attention Rogue Valley Birders!
+I am pleased to announce a community science opportunity in Oregon.
+Klamath Bird Observatory is partnering with Intermountain Bird Observatory to carry out Western Asio Flammeus Landscape Study (WAfLS).
+This citizen science project, now spanning eight western states, is designed to gather information to better evaluate the population status of the [...]

 This program has been canceled due to the potential for severe weather.
 NOVEMBER Program Tuesday, November 26 at 7:00 pm FIGHTING CRIME WITH FEATHERS: The Casebook of a Forensic Ornithologist Presented by PEPPER TRAIL Join us as our own Pepper Trail, the world’s leading forensic ornithologist, lifts the curtain on the secret world of [...]

 Here are some of the items for sale at the Dec.
 14 Holiday Potluck.
 The slideshow above has photos of several of the items to view by clicking on the arrows at the side of the photos.
 Click here for a list more items.
 Come and enjoy an evening of food, festivity [...]

 January 2020 Chapter Meeting: TUESDAY, January 28 at 7:00 pm Program Title: Uncovering the hidden world of a secretive seabird Description: The Marbled Murrelet is a threatened seabird that nests in Oregon forest, up to 50 miles inland.
 This seabird species has long challenged both scientists and land managers alike with its unique life history [...]